 What Are Signs of Technology Addiction?

 A common misconception of an addiction is in order to be highly fixated, there needs to be a drug or substance consumed.
 If the body can go into a state of euphoria, or extreme happiness, non-chemical addictions can transpire and become an unhealthy routine.
-As a whole, society almost indubitably needs technology as a way to endure and strive in the world people live in today; however, there can come a point where an over-dependency can develop, which can lead to mental and social disorders.
+As a whole, society almost indubitably needs technology as a way to endure and strive in the world people live in today.
+However, there can come a point where an over-dependency can develop.
+This can lead to mental and social disorders.

 These health and social disorders can include some of the following: